Find your care

 Stomach cancer treatments we offer

-At UCLA Health, our gastroenterology specialists offer the most advanced stomach cancer treatments:
+At UCLA Health, our gastroenterology specialists offer the most advanced gastric cancer treatments:

 Nonsurgical stomach cancer treatments

-Your doctor might recommend nonsurgical treatment to shrink a tumor before surgery, or if the cancer has spread.
+Your doctor might recommend nonsurgical treatment for stomach cancer to shrink a tumor before surgery, or if the cancer has spread.
 We offer:

 Chemotherapy: These powerful drugs kill cancer cells throughout the body.
 Your doctor may also use chemotherapy to shrink tumors prior to surgery.